aavasthy/DesignProgress/DistributedScenarios.md

 - Create Activity object:

     SDK will generate Activity object with schema attributes everytime a network call is made.
 This activity object generates TraceId and SpanId.
-    Compute gateway team would listen to this event(activity object) and extract these fields and save it in Geneva.

 - Context propagation